THermochemistry - physical chemistry - the chemical bond

 - Graphing Skills: readily determine scale for coordinate axes, properly drawing and labeling axes

-In thermochemistry, students answer the question "Why does chemistry happen?”
+In thermochemistry, students answer the question, "when does chemistry happen?”
 Beginning with calorimetry students, students discover the heat energy transformations in chemical reactions.
 With a followup study on the 1st Law and 2nd Law of Thermodynamics, students arrive at the Gibb’s Free Energy Equation, which is the answer to the overarching question of the course.

-SPRING SESSION: the nature of the CHEMICAL bond
+SPRING: the nature of the CHEMICAL bond (THE WHY)

 The ultimate question in chemistry is addressed.
 Why does chemistry happen?
 We dig into the ultimate controller of chemistry - the chemical bond.
 Students spend 10 weeks inducing and deducing there way around the chemical bond.
 What is it?
 What isn't it?
 Relying on both lab data and intuition, QC students will attempt to construct the model of all of chemical bonds, literally uniting our universe!